thautwarm/julia/doc/src/devdocs/ast.md

   * `cache`

-    Cache of `NativeCode` objects that share this template instantiation.
+    Cache of `CodeInstance` objects that share this template instantiation.

-### MethodInstance
+### CodeInstance

   * `def`